Sinigang

-Sinigang is a Filipino soup or stew characterized by its sour and savory taste.
-It is most often associated with tamarind (Filipino: sampalok), although it can use other sour fruits and leaves as the souring agent.
+Sinigang, sometimes anglicized as sour broth, is a Filipino soup or stew characterized by its sour and savory taste.
+It is most often associated with tamarind (Filipino: sampalok), although it can use other sour fruits and leaves as the souring agent such as unripe mangoes or rice vinegar.
 It is one of the more popular dishes in Filipino cuisine.
-The soup is usually accompanied by rice.
-In 2021, sinigang was rated as the world's best vegetable soup by TasteAtlas.
+This soup, like most Filipino dishes, is usually accompanied by rice.

 Origin

-Sinigang means "stewed [dish]", it is a nominalized form of the Tagalog verb sigang, "to stew".
-While present nationwide, sinigang is seen to be culturally Tagalog in origin, thus the similar sour stews and soups found in the Visayas and Mindanao (like linarang) are regarded as different dishes and differ in the ingredients used.
-Fish sauce is a common condiment for the stew.
+Sinigáng means "stewed [dish]"; it is nominalized in the form of the Tagalog verb sigáng, "to stew".
+While present nationwide, sinigáng is seen to be culturally Tagalog in origin, thus the similar sour stews and soups found in the Visayas and Mindanao (like linarang) and in Pampanga (bulanglang).
+These are regarded as different dishes and differ in the ingredients used.
+Fish sauce is a common condiment for this stew.

 Ingredients

 Sinigang is most often associated with tamarind in modern times, but it originally referred to any meat or seafood cooked in a sour and acidic broth, similar to but differentiated from paksiw (which uses vinegar).
 Other variations of the dish derive their sourness from native ingredients.
-These souring agents include unripe mangoes, butterfly tree leaves (alibangbang), citruses (including the native calamansi and biasong), santol, bilimbi (kamias or iba), gooseberry tree fruits (karmay), binukaw fruits (also batuan), and libas fruits, among others.
-Guava, introduced to the Philippines via the Manila galleons is also used.
+These souring agents include unripe mangoes, rice vinegar, butterfly tree leaves (alibangbang), citruses (including the native calamansi and biasong), santol, bilimbi (kamias or iba), gooseberry tree fruits (karmay), binukaw fruits (also batuan), and libas fruits, among others.
+Guava, introduced to the Philippines via the Manila galleons, is also used.
 Seasoning powder or bouillon cubes with a tamarind base are commercial alternatives to using natural fruits.

 Sinigang typically uses meat or seafood (e.g., fish, pork, beef, shrimp, or chicken) stewed with tamarind, tomatoes, garlic, and onions.
-Other vegetables commonly used in the making of sinigang include okra, taro corms (gabi adds a starchy component to the dish and thickens the broth), white radish (labanós), water spinach (kangkóng), yardlong beans (sitaw) and eggplant (talóng).
-Most Filipinos like to cook sinigang with long green peppers in order to enhance the taste and add a little spice to the dish.
+Other vegetables commonly used in the making of sinigang include okra, taro corms (gabi, which serves as a starchy broth thickener), white radish (labanós), water spinach (kangkóng), yardlong beans (sitaw) and eggplant (talóng).
+Most Filipinos like to cook sinigang with long green peppers (siling haba) to enhance the taste and add a little spice to the dish.
 Another variation includes adding locally made miso.